A Colorful Spring, Waterfall and Two Geysers

 Because its construction is complete, visitors can use a new trail and overlook to safely gain spectacular views of the Grand Prismatic Spring and Excelsior Geyser.
 To alleviate traffic congestion, safety concerns, and resource impacts, the park also made a parking near the Fairy Falls Trailhead at Midway Geyser Basin.
 Parking is very limited at this popular destination.

 At 220-feet-high, Fairy Falls is the park's tallest frontcountry waterfall.
-Choose between two routes to get to Fairy Falls.
-Take the 5-mile roundtrip route and park 1 mile south of Midway Geyser Basin, cross the steel bridge and walk 1.1 mile to the trailhead and to the falls.
-Or hike 8 miles roundtrip and park at the end of Fountain Flat Drive and walk 1.75 miles to the trailhead and then through a lodgepole pine forest to the falls.
+There are two trailheads and two different approaches to hiking to the falls.
+You can park 1 mile south of Midway Geyser Basin at the Fairy Falls Parking Lot.
+Or park at the end of Fountain Flat Drive.
+You'll walk through a lodgepole pine forest to the falls along a 5-mile round-trip route.

 Virtually all of the Fairy Falls Trail has been affected by the fires of 1988.
 As you walk the trail you will see multiple kinds of wildflowers and grasses that are bringing this forest back to life.
 This new plant life has also brought more small animals and birds.